open-company/open-company-web/README.md

 #### Production Release (Windows)

+Be sure to follow the same one-time setup that we did above on your Windows machine.
+Ask an admin for the relevant Windows certs.

-To build on windows, you'll first need to install a few tools:
+To build on windows, you'll need to install a few tools:

 - [Java](https://www.java.com/en/download/)
 - [Node LTE](https://nodejs.org/en/)